rasoolzada/react_currency_exchange_app/README.md

 ## Customization

-You can customize the styles in `styles.css` to match your preferences or branding.
+You can customize the styles in `App.css` to match your preferences or branding.
 The app is designed to be easily extendable, so feel free to add more features or improvements.